zendesk/jazon/jazon-spock/README.md

 #### Example 4: Utils extraction

-To avoid code duplication, you can extract you common wildcard-assertions to constants.
+To avoid code duplication, you can extract your common wildcard-assertions to constants.

 ```groovy
 def "utils extraction"() {